In This Article

 It also informs the general public that tick bites can be a serious problem and in many cases can be harmful causing infections that can lead to serious health problems.

-This public health and awareness campaign also inform the public how to safely remove ticks and the different ways tick bites can be prevented in the first place.
+This public health and awareness campaign also informs the public how to safely remove ticks and the different ways tick bites can be prevented in the first place.

 Ticks are very small spiderlike arachnids that bite in order to attach themselves to the skin and feed on the blood.
 They typically live in the fur or feathers of animals like birds.